halizadehn/PPE/README.md

 <p align="justify"> We use the publicly available <a href="https://github.com/sidooms/MovieTweetings">MovieTweetings</a> dataset.
 The dataset consists of three main files:

-- **`users.dat`**
-  Maps internal user IDs to their actual Twitter IDs, enabling further user-level analysis such as personality trait extraction from tweets.
+- **users.dat:** maps internal user IDs to their actual Twitter IDs, enabling further user-level analysis such as personality trait extraction from tweets.

-- **`items.dat`**
-  Contains information about the rated items (i.e., movies), including metadata such as genres.
+- **items.dat:** Contains information about the rated items (i.e., movies), including metadata such as genres.

-- **`ratings.dat`**
-  Stores the extracted ratings in the format: user_id, movie_id, rating, rating_timestamp.
+- **ratings.dat:** Stores the extracted ratings in the format: user_id, movie_id, rating, rating_timestamp.
 The ratings are scaled from 0 to 10.
 </p>

 ## Recommednation models